 Ann Feltham referred earlier to commercial interests being at the heart of why these things continue.
-When you look at Government policy we have to admit that, in terms of what we're talking about now, a decisive influence is wielded by concentrated economic and financial power in this country.
+When you look at Government policy we have to admit that, in terms of what we're talking Light Green Public - Inert Dark Green Public - Pressure Dark Blue Insiders Light blue Insiders - Influence about now, a decisive influence is wielded by concentrated economic and financial power in this country.